 There are often cases when you’ll need to run a micro controller from a battery power source.
 Unlike when running from mains power, every milli-amp matters.
 In these cases IoAbstraction’s task manager is able to integrate easily with most low power libraries.
 Task manager works by repeatedly calling the runLoop() function within loop() or main, during each loop task manager evaluates if any tasks are yet ready to run, and if they are it runs them.

-TcMenu supports a wide range of rendering devices, from HD44780 based units using our LiquidCrystal fork through to mono OLED’s and full colour TFT displays using the Adafruit_GFX library.
-In order to achieve such a wide range of displays the renderer describes things in terms of menu items, active positions, editors and dialogs.
-This allows each renderer to convert these concepts into something that works for its needs.
+TcMenu supports a wide range of rendering devices, from HD44780 based units using our LiquidCrystal fork through to mono OLEDs and full colour TFT displays using Adafruit_GFX and TFT_eSPI library.
+Over to the left you see an example of rendering to OLED device with title widgets.
 You can also easily take over the display to draw your own screen at any time.
+This is such a large subject, it deserves a page of its own.

 Using a matrix keyboard with TcMenu is straightforward, we use the IoAbstraction Keyboard Manager component to handle the keyboard, along with a custom listener for tcMenu that feeds the menu manager with appropriate events upon key presses.
-This library allows you to connect your keyboard either using Arduino pin, or any supported IoAbstraction such as the I2C PCF8574 or MCP23017.
-Setting up the menu sketch for a Matrix Keyboard Step 1 is to wire up your keyboard in accordance with the above linked keyboard manager page, I recommend at this point testing it through the packaged IoAbstraction example.
+This library allows you to connect your keyboard either using Arduino pins, or any supported IoAbstraction such as the I2C PCF8574 or MCP23017.
+Setting up the menu sketch for a Matrix Keyboard Before proceeding, it is recommended that you wire up your keyboard in accordance with the above linked keyboard manager page and any documentation that came with the keyboard.

 TcMenu has considerable out of the box remote connectivity on both Arduino and mbed.
 With support for Ethernet2 library, UipEthernet library, ESP8266 WiFi, ESP32 WiFi and Serial (including Bluetooth Serial) to name a few connectors.
 Please pay close attention to the following classes in the reference documentation as they are mentioned frequently here: BaseRemoteServerConnection in reference docs TcMenuRemoteService in reference docs.
 Please bear in mind that TcMenu is able to support a wide range of remote connectors.